kubeflow/spark-operator/README.md

 access.
 * Creating a `NodePort` service for the Spark UI running on the driver so the UI can be accessed from outside the Kubernetes cluster, without needing to use API server proxy or port forwarding.
-* Copying application logs to a central place, e.g., a GCS bucket, for bookkeeping, post-run checking, and analysis.
-* Automatically creating namespaces and setting up RBAC roles and quotas, and running users' applications in separate namespaces for better resource isolation and quota management.

-To make such automation possible, Spark Operator uses the Kubernetes [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) and a corresponding CRD controller as well as an [initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers).
+To make such automation possible, Spark Operator uses the `SparkApplication` CRD and a corresponding CRD controller as well as an
+[initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers).
 The CRD controller setups the environment for an application and submits the application to run on behalf of the user, whereas the initializer handles customization of the Spark Pods.

 This approach is completely different than the one that has the submission client creates a CRD object.
 Having externally created and managed CRD objects offer the following benefits: